 Note the distinctively Turkish (and somewhat intrusive) thin copper line providing water in lieu of any disposable dry abrasive.
 It's controlled by the valve immediately to the user's right, thus leaving the left hand free for, uh, the sort of activity that means left-handed eaters are viewed with horror in the Middle East.

 This image is from the late 1990's, see the three below for more recent Turkish train toilet developments.

-The Pamukkale Eksprsei in 2004 — Turkish toiletology had changed significantly in the past four years!
+The Pamukkale Ekspresi in 2004 — Turkish toiletology had changed significantly in the past four years!
 The toilet itself is largely unchanged.

 Flush it!
-On board the Pamukkale Eksprsei in 2004.
+On board the Pamukkale Ekspresi in 2004.